apiotrowsky/click-event-patterns/README.md

-# innovativeproject-click-events-patterns
+# click-events-patterns

 # 1. Description
 Based on a data from WebNei application, we made analysis and built recommender system using lightfm engine.

-# 2. Functionality

-# 3. Technologies
+# 2. Technologies
 * API
   * Python 3
   * Flask